arapulido/katacoda-scenarios/progressive/step10.md

 istiod                 1/1     1            1           38m
 ```

 Datadog comes with an out-of-the-box Istio integration.
-Open [the integration tile in Datadog](https://app.datadoghq.com/account/settings#integrations/istio) and if it is not already install it, click on Install:
+Open [the integration tile in Datadog](https://app.datadoghq.com/account/settings#integrations/istio) -- you can also reach this through the Datadog menu on Integrations -> Integrations, and then search for "Istio" -- and if it is not already installed, click on Install:

 ![Screenshot of Istio Integration](./assets/istio_integration.png)

-We are going to tell Istio to add the Envoy proxy to any pod deployed to namespace `ns3`, by adding it the label `istio-injection`:
+We are going to tell Istio to add the Envoy proxy to any pod deployed to namespace `ns3`, by adding the label: `istio-injection`:

 `kubectl label namespace ns3 istio-injection=enabled`{{execute}}

 Now we are going to deploy the E-commerce application again, this time in this Istio enabled namespace.
-You can check the differences between our original deployment and this one by running this command: `diff -u manifest-files/ecommerce-v1 manifest-files/istio/ecommerce-istio`{{execute}}.
+You can check the differences between our original deployment and this one by running this command: `diff --color -u manifest-files/ecommerce-v1 manifest-files/istio/ecommerce-istio`{{execute}}.
 You can see that the main difference (aside from the change in namespace) is that we have changed the type of Service for the `frontend` service to `ClusterIP`, making it unaccessible from outside the cluster:

 ```
 -  type: NodePort